 Our state continues to lead the nation in our commitment to reducing recurring preterm birth through the use of 17P.
-Preterm birth is the leading cause of infant death and disability in North Carolina rate.
-While 17P is only one tool in the fight against preterm birth, it is very important.
-Many partners including physicians, NC Division of Medical Assistance, the NC Divison of Public Health, Community Care of North Carolina, pharmacists and legislators are committed to doing whatever they can to use this treatment option to its fullest potential.
+Preterm birth is the leading cause of infant death and disability in North Carolina.One of the strongest clinical risk factors for preterm birth is a prior preterm birth.
+17P may reduce a woman's chances of having a subsequent preterm birth by 33%.
+Therefore, the NC 17P Project works to make the treatment available to all eligible women in theur state.
+Many partners, including physicians, NC Division of Medical Assistance, the NC Divison of Public Health, Community Care of North Carolina, pharmacists and legislators, are committed to doing everything possible to use this treatment option to its fullest potential.

 One important program is the statewide quality improvement initiative focused on 17P led by the Community Care of North Carolina Pregnancy Medical Home program.
 This initiative includes screening pregnant women for eligiblity for 17P, counseling women about 17P treatment, and providing intensive support to women who accept treatment.
 The use of intramuscular progesterone (17P) for patients with a history of spontaneous preterm birth is a core performance expectation of all practices participating in the Pregnancy Medical Home program.